geudde/attic-chest/pages/13.reference/01.porden/docs.md

 book ii.
 THE EARTH.

 Swift as a pest advanced the sudden ill,
-Such numbers fell, that few reniain'd to kill ;
+Such numbers fell, that few reniain'd to kill;
 Tir'd with the work of death, he left the fight,
 And soar'd to air to claim a Sylphid's right;
 Yet still, as mindful of his former birth,
 He shuns the heights, and lingers near the earth,
 In caves secluded flies the face of day,
-Nor sports and flutters in the noontide ray ;
+Nor sports and flutters in the noontide ray;
 And near his cell if stray the sprites of fire, Beneath his arm their smother'd hosts expire.*